OIT - Knowledge Base

 - The "pre-tenure period" is the period of full-time service in a tenurable rank at Clarkson up to and including the year during which a tenure review is conducted.

-- The minimum pre-tenure period shall be three years of full-time service exclusive of periods of leave of absence unless the president exercises the prerogative to permit earlier consideration for tenure.
+- The minimum pre-tenure period shall be three years of full-time service exclusive of periods of leave of absence unless the Provost exercises the prerogative to permit earlier consideration for tenure.
 The individual being considered for tenure must consent to such an early review.
-The president should exercise this prerogative, or the prerogative to recommend that tenure be granted an individual on initial appointment only in exceptional circumstances and with the written advice of the University Tenure Committee.
-The president or designee may permit an initial appointment letter to include a promise or a requirement of a reduced (less than six year) pre-tenure period if the prospective faculty member has had prior experience as a faculty member at another institution.
+The Provost should exercise this prerogative, or the prerogative to recommend that tenure be granted an individual on initial appointment only in exceptional circumstances and with the written advice of the University Tenure Committee.
+The Provost or designee may permit an initial appointment letter to include a promise or a requirement of a reduced (less than six year) pre-tenure period if the prospective faculty member has had prior experience as a faculty member at another institution.
 The tenure review process in a case of early tenure review shall, as far as possible, be the same as that used in other Clarkson tenure reviews.

 - The maximum pre-tenure period shall be six years of full time service exclusive of periods of leave of absence.
 Hence, a tenure review must be conducted during the sixth year of pre-tenure service for any non-tenured faculty member who is not on terminal contract, with the following exceptions:

-- If a tenure review is not conducted by the end of the sixth year of academic service, a full tenure review must be completed within one calendar year of the date on which this omission becomes known to the president.
+- If a tenure review is not conducted by the end of the sixth year of academic service, a full tenure review must be completed within one calendar year of the date on which this omission becomes known to the Provost.
 Under these circumstances, service at Clarkson may exceed a previously understood maximum pre-tenure period before tenure is either awarded or denied.
 In no event can tenure be obtained without a tenure review and an affirmative decision by the president.

 Tenure clock relief -- A non-tenured member of the faculty shall be eligible for an extension of the pre-tenure probationary period for life events, described below, that can reasonably be expected to delay the research process.
 For extensions in category 1, there will be no limit on the number of extensions.
 For extensions in categories 2-5, a maximum of two separate extensions of the tenure probationary period will be granted.
 As described below, each extension can be for either one or two semesters.
 For purposes of review, a semester is defined as six (6) months in duration.
 Invoking an extension does not commit the person to wait the full extent of the probationary period before requesting tenure review.
 Life events that can be expected to markedly delay the research process are listed below.